haoxiangsnr/UNetGAN-Demo/README.md

 ## Usage

 Visit this [link](http://202.207.12.159:9000) to enter the demo page.
-You can select the noisy speech in local PC by clicking the button "select noisy speech" and click the "Start enhancement" button to upload the noisy speech to our model.
+You can select the noisy speech in local PC by clicking the button "select Noisy Speech" and click the "Start Enhancement" button to upload the noisy speech to our model.

-After the model enhanced the speech, the button "Download enhanced speech" will appear on the page.
+After the model enhanced the speech, the button "Download Enhanced Speech" will appear on the page.
 You can click this button to download the enhanced speech.

 #### Note

 1. Only upload files of 2MB or less, wav format.
 The recommended sampling rate is 16000 Hz.
 2. Please use the latest version of modern browsers, such as the latest version of [Google Chrome](https://www.google.com/chrome/), [Firefox](https://www.mozilla.org/en-US/firefox/new/).

-## Model featrues

-The model has been described in detail in the paper, and only some of the features of the model are emphasized here.

 ### Low SNR conditions